 (4) pi = λi ci

-where the operating profit markup factor, λi = (1 + φi), can be estimated by regression analysis using linear or double-logarithms specifications.
+where the operating profit markup factor, λi = (1 + φi), can be estimated by regression analysis using linear or double-logarithms (power function) specifications.

 Ednaldo Silva (Ph.D.) is founder and managing director of RoyaltyStat.
 He helped draft the US transfer pricing regulations and developed the comparable profits method called TNNM by the OECD.
 He can be contacted at: email@example.com